xflr6/graphviz/docs/manual.rst

 To add arbitrary statements to the created DOT_ source, use the :attr:`~.Graph.body` attribute of the :class:`.Graph` or :class:`.Digraph` object.
-It holds the verbatim list of lines to be written to the source file.
+It holds the verbatim :class:`list` of lines to be written to the source file.
 Use its ``append()``- or ``extend()``-method:

 .. code:: python